 You can also use apricot oil to scrub and create smooth, glowing skin in minutes.
 Mix a small amount of olive or almond oil with a small amount of sugar to make an exfoliating agent that can be applied gently to the face and neck, leave it on for 5-10 minutes and then rinse with warm water.

-The Apricot oil for hair and skin has several anti-ageing traits as well.
-It provides nutrition and support to your skin so that the signs of ageing are reduced.
+The Apricot oil for hair and skin has several anti-aging traits as well.
+It provides nutrition and support to your skin so that the signs of aging are reduced.
 This oil ensures that you get rid of wrinkles.

 During the winter, nails can become dry and brittle due to water loss.
-Pour a small amount of apricot oil for skin and gently rub the cuticle on the shiny, smooth nails.
+Pour a small amount of apricot oil into the skin and gently rub the cuticle on the shiny, smooth nails.
 You can also lightly press your hands before taking a bath to moisten and soften them.

 In case you are experiencing that the cold weather is making your hair dry and dull, you should immediately massage apricot oil along with coconut oil.
 The apricot oil for hair will help you in treating the dry and flaky scalp.
 So, if you still have questions about “is apricot oil good for hair”, these benefits and uses will answer your questions.